 I also learn words that I come across in different Korean sources: websites, children’s picture books, webtoons, etc. Despite those words being advanced sometimes I find that acting according to my own curiosity, as opposed to having the words chosen for me, helps me memorize them faster and retain them longer.

 That doesn’t mean I completely gave up on the list.
 My plan is, once I’m done with the beginner level Korean textbooks, to go through first 2000 words in the list (that should roughly cover TOPIK I) and learn any words I don’t know yet.
-Make sure there are no holes in my knowledge.
+To make sure there are no holes in my knowledge.
 It should be a lot more manageable when I already know most of the words, and when I better understand Naver sample sentences.

 3 thoughts on “6000 Most Common Korean Words – I found the official list!”

 Thanks for this.
 I was skeptical about frequency word lists after about a week of studying.
 I think I’m going to follow your example and just make my own study tools so they have context.